AF-FinalProject/coclinic-server/README.md

 }
 ```

-3. Get Orders for Admins
+3. Get Orders for Admin

 ```
 Get all orders from database